-- expenses incurred in connection with the preclinical and clinical development of our product candidates, including under agreements with third parties, such as consultants, contractors and contract research organizations ("CROs"); - the cost of manufacturing drug products for use in our preclinical studies and clinical trials, including under agreements with third parties, such as consultants, contractors and contract manufacturing organizations ("CMOs");

-- employee-related expenses, including salaries, related benefits and stock-based compensation expense for employees engaged in research and development functions; - laboratory supplies and animal care; - facilities, depreciation and other expenses, which include direct and allocated expenses for rent and maintenance of facilities and insurance; and - payments made under third-party licensing agreements.
+- expenses incurred in connection with the preclinical and clinical development of our product candidates, including under agreements with third parties, such as consultants, contractors and contract research organizations ("CROs"); - the cost of manufacturing drug products for use in our preclinical studies and clinical trials, including under agreements with third parties, such as consultants, contractors and contract manufacturing organizations ("CMOs"); - employee-related expenses, including salaries, related benefits and stock-based compensation expense for employees engaged in research and development functions; - · laboratory supplies and animal care; - facilities, depreciation and other expenses, which include direct and allocated expenses for rent and maintenance of facilities and insurance; and - payments made under third-party licensing agreements.

-Our research and development costs include costs for the development of product candidates that were developed with Seagen, and for which we have received reimbursement as specified in our Collaboration Agreement.
 We expense research and development costs as incurred.
 Advance payments that we make for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
 The prepaid amounts are expensed as the related goods are delivered or the services are performed.